jdm79/swift-dice-app/README.md

 ### Dice App

 A simple dice app made with Swift.
-Click 'roll' and the di will produce two numbers.
+Click 'roll' (or shake the phone) and the di will produce two numbers.

 ### How it works